 Costa Rica Journal 7/10/17

 We boarded a plane and flew here on 7/8, making today my second full day in Costa Rica.
 I’m here for a study abroad trip focused on Spanish immersion for 3 full weeks.
-I’m staying in a quaint Tican household with a woman named Marianela who is in her early 50s with three adult sons, one of which who stays here but is away for vacation and will be back the 20th of this month, 9 days before we leave.
+I’m staying in a quaint Tican household with a woman named Marianela who has three adult children, one of which who stays here but is away for vacation and will be back the 20th of this month, 9 days before we leave.

 One of her sons came to meet us yesterday, and is very nice and speaks Spanish in a way that is easy to understand.
 He took us on a hike up into the mountains where we had an amazing view of the city, the mountains, and even a small portion of the ocean.
 It was incredible, and I saw so many different insects and plants that I’ve never seen before.
 So many things here are so beautiful, it’s honestly mind blowing.